 Data that is read often will soon be brought back into the cache negating the benefits of this approach, but data that is read after significant time gaps will have a reduced critical time.
-We call data that is resident in the cache but will not be accessed for at least 10k cycles dormant critical.
+We call data that is resident in the cache but will not be accessed for at least ten thousand cycles dormant critical.
+Ten thousand cycles was selected because that is the lowest value of times between cache flushes tested by Asadi.
+Dormant critical data is a subset of critical data, which is a subset of resident data.